- Need a quick abrasive sanding tool?

 Makita 9403 4×24, 11 amp, Belt sander

-- Has a powerful 11-amp motor with electronic speed control that keeps the belt speed constant even under load.
+- Runs on a powerful 11-amp motor with electronic speed control that keeps the belt speed constant even under load.

-- Has a 4” wide belt that moves at 1,640 feet per minute for fast removal of stock.
+- Operates with a 4” wide belt that moves at 1,640 feet per minute for fast removal of stock.

 - Amazingly quiet despite its power–only 84dB.